B4PT0R/streamlit-funplayer/README.md

 ## Overview

-FunPlayer is a sophisticated media player that synchronizes audio/video content with haptic feedback devices through the Buttplug.io ecosystem.
+FunPlayer is a versatile media player based on Video.js that synchronizes audio/video content with haptic feedback devices through the Buttplug.io ecosystem.
 Built with modern React architecture and optimized for real-time performance, it supports everything from simple media playback to complex multi-channel haptic orchestration.

 **Key Differentiators:**
 - 🎯 **React-first architecture** with Streamlit wrapper for Python integration